UpstatePedro/idea-bank/idea-bank/software-engineering/section_python/running_python.md

 ### The Python virtual machine (PVM)

-A code loop that iterates over byte code instructions and
+A code loop that iterates over byte code instructions and converts them to binary.

 ## Python interpreter implementations